jfchoii/saints3/wiki/Guild-Handbook.md

 As new members come into the guild, the Pages are removed first by the lowest Fair Share percent less than 25%.
 Pages that have reached 25% or greater are promoted to a Squire.
 Squires that have reached 50% or greater are promoted and Crusaders that have reached 75% are promoted.
 Please note that you can be demoted if you fall below these percentages.
 However, once you have reached the status of Knight, your income history is weighted into the percent and you will have more leeway before being demoted.

 Higher ranks for established members are achievable for those that choose to excel to the rank of Paladin or the ultimate status of Lord. <!---Also listed in Ranks and Roles-->

-#### Expectations

-We hope that everyone will do their part for the whole.
-But what is the whole?

-It is the entire cost of operating the guild. **No one takes any money or items from our guilds for personal use - ever.**  Many guilds take 10% to 20% and even more for the work that is required.
-When we say the whole cost of operating the guild, the only thing discretionary is awards or prizes that are given to the members.
-If someone does not pay their part, then we lose money and that requires someone else to pay for every person that does not.
-Why would we want to keep a member that costs us money or does not care if we succeed?

-How much is your part?
-We are saying that this amount is 25k per week in income from all income sources and we call it your Fair Share.
-To be honest, the number is too low but we would be very happy if this amount would be met by everyone.
-How much do you need to make in just sales to cover 25k income?
-We round it down to 700k. <!--(Editor's question: Is it still 700k?)-->

-Is this a requirement?
-No, you can make a lot more if you want to.
-You can also make less, but please know that you are hurting the guild if you don’t make an alternative contribution like a donation to compensate.

-There are many combinations of ways to make income besides sales alone.
-We have a calculator that will allow you to play with the right combinations for you. ([Contribution Calculator](https://docs.google.com/spreadsheets/d/18EE3hyYQJPFLcVFTjxABhpEym1-dqKtglReXqezndN0/edit?usp=sharing))

-Also, don’t forget to buy a lottery ticket!
-(BIG Payouts!)
-The Monster lottery can have a jackpot from 1 to 6 million.
-If you would like to know how to participate in our lottery, check [[Guild Lotteries]] ([Guild News](Guild-News.md))

 ---
 <!--